Crown Undergraduate Research Program

 How To Get Started

-If a student is interested in participating in a project and meets the listed qualifications, he/she needs to contact the listed faculty contact offering his/her services as an assistant.
-If the position is still open, student and faculty work out the specfics of their project.
+If a student is interested in participating in a project, he/she needs to contact the listed faculty contact offering his/her services as an assistant.
+If a student is unsure of which lab would be a good fit, please send your resume and transcript to email@example.com and we'll help find a suitable lab.

 Students who participate in academic research and other creative endeavors are encouraged to enroll in an individual studies class with Crown College or individual studies class through your department.